blois/stache.dart/README.md

-The templating allows operation with [Safe-DOM](https://github.com/blois/safe-dom) NodeValidators to allow control over what contents are allowed where.
+The templating allows operation with [Safe-DOM](https://github.com/blois/safe-dom) NodeValidators to allow control over what contents are allowed and where.
+The sanitization can be customized by explicitly providing a node validator:

 ```dart
   import 'package:safe_dom/validators.dart';